Cyclokitty/advanced-js/dataStructures/recursion/README.md

   * function calls are popped off the stack whe that function returns a value
   * js does not yet fully support proper tail call optimization
     * js runs the risk of overflowing the call stack when dealing with large data sets

+* the call stack then pushes each of the the recursive function calls
+* then the recursive functions are completed until it reaches the base case, and empties the stack as it goes thru it

+* best play with Chrome DevTools and set the breakpoints to observe the call stack in action!